openxla/stablehlo/rfcs/20230622-quantized-reduction.md

-If (1) the input operand type is different from the reduction block argument type or (2) the op result type is different from the reduction block return type, there will be implicit type conversion defined by either `stablehlo.convert`, `stablehlo.uniform_quantize`, or `stablehlo.uniform_dequantize`.
+If (1) the input operand type is different from the reduction block argument type or (2) the op result type is different from the reduction block return type, there will be an implicit type conversion defined by either `stablehlo.convert`, `stablehlo.uniform_quantize`, or `stablehlo.uniform_dequantize`.
 When the types are not differnet, i.e., when (1) and (2) does not hold true, then no implicit convertion is needed.